-For an assignment v:=expr or binding equation v=expr, v must be declared to be at least as variable as expr.

-- The right-hand side expression in a binding equation [that is, expr] of a parameter component and of the base type attributes [such as start] needs to be a parameter or constant expression. - If v is a discrete-time component then expr needs to be a discrete-time expression.
+- For an assignment v:=expr or binding equation v=expr, v must be declared to be at least as variable as expr. - When determining whether an equation can contribute to solving for a variable v (for instance, when applying the perfect matching rule, see section 8.4), the equation can only be considered contributing if the resulting solution would be at most as variable as v. - The right-hand side expression in a binding equation [that is, expr] of a parameter component and of the base type attributes [such as start] needs to be a parameter or constant expression. - If v is a discrete-time component then expr needs to be a discrete-time expression.